 For initial SLP licensure in Michigan, you’ll also have to either:

-• Verify Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) via the American Speech-Language-Hearing Association (ASHA) or the Canadian Association of Speech-Language Pathologists and Audiologists (CASLPA) or
+• Verify Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) via the American Speech-Language-Hearing Association (ASHA) or the Canadian professional association (formerly CASLPA, now Speech-Language & Audiology Canada (SAC)). or

 You’ll also have to undergo a criminal background check, answer good moral character questions, complete training in identifying victims of human trafficking and submit a social security number.